 The influence of neoliberalism began to escalate, and its effects could increasingly be seen in governmental documents and reports with a focus on performance, effectiveness, quality and education for the global economy in the 21st century (see Commonwealth Schools Commission, 1985; Karmel & Australia.
 Quality of Education Review Committee, 1985; Power, Baumgart, & Australia.
 Education Research Development Committee, 1982).
-The Australian Educational Council endorsed the Hobart Declaration on national goals for schooling in Australia (Australian Education Council, 1989) in an effort to "enhance the capacity of all Australian schools to meet the challenges of the 21st century" (South Australia.
+The Australian Educational Council endorsed the Hobart Declaration on national goals for schooling in Australia (Australian Education Council, 1989) in an effort to "enhance the capacity of all Australian schools to meet the challenges of the 21st century" (Australian Education Council, 1989).
+The 1990 charter Educating for the 21st century (South Australia.